dwhiffing/fury/content/aar/bf/bf3/bf3_aj/body.md

 narrower and more easily blocked, but it's also closer to my forces, further from the Soviets, and the water is deeper.
-The last thing I need to do is blunder into some shallows, and be forced so high my masts are awash while the Soviets are patrolling directly overhead\!
+The last thing I need to do is blunder into some shallows, and be forced so high my masts are awash while the Soviets are patrolling directly overhead!

 **Opening Moves**